ApexRMS/wisdm/docs/getting_started.md

 ### Output Options

 In the **Output Options** datasheet, you can choose which output maps to generate.
 Four output options are available for selection: (1) Probability Map, (2) Residuals Map, (3) Multivariate Environmental Similarity Surface (MESS) Map, (4) Most Dissimilar Variable (MoD) Map.
 Choosing at least one option is required to produce output maps.
-If the fields are left blank, the default value of **No** will be chosen.
+If fields are left blank, the corresponding maps will not be generated.

 <br>
 <img align="middle" style="padding: 3px" width="700" src="assets/images/output-options.png">